 Website Accessibility Statement

-Our commitment to website accessibility
+Kirkstall Art Trail’s commitment to website accessibility

 Adapting your experience to your needs

 We have made this website as usable as we can.
 You may have a better experience by changing your computer settings to match your needs.
+For example, you might change the site’s colours, increase the text size, or have the site spoken aloud.

 Known problems with this site’s accessibility

-We are currently working to fix:
+There are some known accessibility problems with this site.
+We are working to fix:

 Contact us if you have any problems using this site